abazad/refind-numix-circle/README.md

 Numix Circle for rEFInd is a theme for rEFInd using the Numix Circle icons and palette.

+As Numix does not specify a `monospace` font, `Source Code Pro` has been used.
+This can be replaced by either editing the `Makefile` or overwriting the font file.

 ## How do I use it?

 Ensure that you have installed rEFInd, `sed`, `git`, `make` and `inkscape`